tekknolagi/tekknolagi.github.com/_posts/2025-08-13-liveness-datalog.md

 or used in `b`, and *not* defined in `b`.
 The semicolons are disjunctions---*or*---and the exclamation points negations---*not*.

-These functions look endlessly mutually recursive but our data is finite TODO
+These functions look endlessly mutually recursive but you have to keep in mind that we're not running functions on data, exactly.
+We're declaratively expressing definitions of rules---relations. `block_use(b, v)` in the body of `live_in` is not calling a function but instead making a query---is the row `(b, v)` in the table `block_use`?
+Datalog builds the tables until saturation.

 Now we can run Souffle!
 We tell it to dump to standard output with `-D-` but you could just as easily have it dump each output relation in its own separate